 Arts Northern Rivers respectfully acknowledges Bundjalung, Yaegl, Gumbaynggirr and Githabul Country, the lands we work and create on.
 We appreciate the unique and vibrant array of Aboriginal and Torres Strait Islanders artists and cultural practitioners from here and living here.
 We strive to strengthen self-determination, promote presence, and support cultural continuation.

-Held over three regional galleries located on Bundjalung Country in the Northern Rivers region of NSW (Grafton, Lismore, Murwillumbah), this ground-breaking exhibition; Bulaan Buruugaa Ngali Exhibition, presents new work by contemporary First Nations artists responding to their great grandmother’s artistry of weaving alongside historic ancestral woven objects from the Australian Museum collection.
+Held over three regional galleries located on Bundjalung Country in the Northern Rivers region of NSW (Grafton, Lismore, Murwillumbah), this ground-breaking exhibition; Bulaan Buruugaa Ngali Exhibition, presented new work by contemporary First Nations artists responding to their great grandmother’s artistry of weaving alongside historic ancestral woven objects from the Australian Museum collection.

 “Proudly, like our ancestors we have adapted to the environmental changes, to the new ways, but with each step, each decade, each generation, the new leaders will remember the footprints of the old ways.” – Rhoda Roberts AO, 2023